This post contains affiliate links. If you make a purchase using my link, I may get a small commission. Thank you for supporting TWF!

 My experience purchasing a dirndl was really fun.
 If you’re in the Central Florida location, you have to check out Hollerbach’s Outfitters.
 A sister company to Hollerbach’s Willow Tree Café, it’s a store that sells authentic Bavarian dirndls and lederhosen.
 With plenty of sizes and colors to choose from, it was exciting to try on all the different dirndls.
-When I finally picked one, it felt like a “say yes to the dress” moment!
 The price (often $200+ for the whole outfit) makes it seem like a big deal, so enjoying the experience was a plus.

 If you don’t have a local German store in your area, check out Rare Dirndl, an online dirndl boutique, with gorgeous options!
 Etsy stores are a great option and you can usually find something on eBay.
 If buying online, I’d suggest purchasing it at least 6 weeks in advance of the festival.

 We’ve all made spontaneous plans and struggled to figure out an outfit!
 Amazon has some beautiful dirndl options.
 Some of the pieces will come as separates, so keep in mind what your full budget is for the dirndl.
 If you’re short on time, Amazon Prime is the way to go!

 Dropping into Munich last minute and wondering what to wear to Oktoberfest?
 No worries.
 There are several stores in Munich that sell dirndls and lederhosen.
 I browsed through a couple of the stores and they had some beautiful options, but you might be wearing the same dirndl as 50 other tourists.
 The dirndls in Munich did seem to be priced lower than the ones I’ve seen online.